WukLab/LegoOS/README.md

 We understand that one key for an OS to be successful is let people be able to try it out.
 We are deeply sorry that we can not provide further technical support if you are using a different platform.

 ## Configure and Compile

+__The README is still raw and scratchy, it might not be complete and it might also seems confusing.
+The whole tutorial can only be improved only if there are people trying out LegoOS and give us feedback.
+If you have any issues, pleas don't hesitate to contact us (Github Issue is preferred).
+We really appreciate your input here.__

 __CAVEAT:__ Configure, compile, and run a LegoOS kernel is similar to test a new Linux kernel.
 You need to have root access to the machine.
 The whole process may involve multiple machine power cycles. __Before you proceed, make sure you have some methods (e.g., `IPMI`) to monitor and reboot _remote_ physical machine.__ It is possible to just use virtual machines, but with a constrained setting (described below).
 If you running into any issues, please don’t hesitate to contact us!

-For processor and memory manager, LegoOS uses the standard `Kconfig` way.
+For processor and memory manager, LegoOS uses the Linux `Kconfig` way.
+If are not familiar with it, or encounter any issues while configuring LegoOS, we recommend you refer to online Kconfig tutorials.

 For storage and global resource managers, which are built as Linux kernel modules, LegoOS uses a header file to manually typeset all configurations.
 We will describe the details below.

 Each manager or monitor should be configured and complied at its own machine's directory.
 To be able to run LegoOS, you need at least two physical machines.